-A special form of osteoarthritis in the shoulder is seen in combination with massive rotator cuff tears and is called cuff tear arthropathy.
+A special form of osteoarthritis in the shoulder, cuff tear arthropathy is seen in combination with massive rotator cuff tears.
 It is characterized by advanced arthritic changes, superior migration of the humeral head and absence of cuff function.
-Standard total shoulder replacement has an increased risk of glenoid loosening so hemiarthroplasty with or without an extended head is used.
-Alternatively prosthesis with reversed design can give a good function.
-This prosthesis has the head fixed to the glenoid and the cup in the humerus thus media-lising the centre of rotation which facilitates arm elevation by the deltoid muscle alone.
+Without the rotator cuff there is an increased risk of glenoid loosening so hemiarthroplasty with or without an extended head is usually preferred.
+Alternatively prosthesis with so called reversed design can give a good function.
+This prosthesis has the head fixed to the glenoid and the cup in the humerus thus medialising the centre of rotation which facilitates arm elevation by the deltoid muscle alone.
 The lack of rotator cuff function is thus overcome.